-Playing our part to mitigate climate change and lower our greenhouse gas emissions to help make the North West a better place to live now and in the future.
+Playing our part to mitigate climate change and lower our greenhouse gas emissions to help make the North West a better place to live now and in the future

 An important element of our approach is to demonstrate our ambition and encourage others to contribute by making public commitments.
 In 2020, we made six carbon pledges and we are making good progress towards delivering these.
 Central to our pledges was to set science-based targets for all emission scopes.
-The Science Based our near-term science-based targets in the context of our accepted regulatory business plan and, if needed, plan to refresh our targets in 2025.
+The Science Based context of our accepted regulatory business plan and, if needed, plan to refresh our targets in 2025.